-In summary, after an assignment which is smaller than /24 has been made. a local IR should obtain a reverse delegation for the reverse name corresponding to the assigned address space.
+In summary, after an assignment which is smaller than /24 has been made, a Local IR should obtain a reverse delegation for the reverse domain corresponding to the entire /24 of which the assigned address space is a subset.
 It should maintain the reverse mapping entries to reflect IP address to domain name information provided by the end user.
 More information on management of inverse mappings when allocations and assignments are made on non-octet CIDR boundaries is available in [Eidnes96a].